 Adapted from original blog (in Dutch) from Ros, van Beek and Visser (2019).

-Measuring soil quality is a difficult task, because soils change under the influence of the soil biology, the farmer's management as well as the weather.
+Measuring soil quality is a difficult task because soils change under the influence of soil biology, the farmer’s management as well as the weather.
 In addition, there are many different types of soil in the Netherlands, with each soil having different properties affecting soil functioning.
-A clay soil, for example, has very different characteristics than a sandy soil, both in terms of its agricultural value and the contribution it can make to a sustainable environment.
-This also means that the services that a soil can provide (also called soil functions) can vary widely.
+A clay soil, for example, has very different characteristics than sandy soil, both in terms of its agricultural value and the contribution it can make to a sustainable environment.
+This also means that the services that soil can provide (also called soil functions) can vary widely.

-Changes in temperature, soil moisture and groundwater levels - as a result of weather, soil texture and soil management - have been monitored with sensors for decades.
-The development of soil sensors, on the other hand, was boosted in the 1990s, with a particular focus on measuring the organic matter, texture and clay mineralogy.
-Over the last 20 years, progress has also been made in predicting aggregate stability, microbial activity and nutrient availability.
-The best-known example in the Netherlands of this is the use of Near InfraRed Spectroscopy (NIRS).
+Changes in temperature, soil moisture, and groundwater levels – as a result of weather, soil texture, and soil management – have been monitored with sensors for decades.
+The development of soil sensors, on the other hand, was boosted in the 1990s, with a particular focus on measuring the organic matter, texture, and clay mineralogy.
+Over the last 20 years, progress has also been made in predicting aggregate stability, microbial activity, and nutrient availability.
+The best-known example in the Netherlands of this is the use of Near-Infrared Spectroscopy (NIRS).
 Of the routine soil analyses carried out in the agricultural sector in the Netherlands, all basic soil characteristics are already determined via NIRS.
 Its accuracy is comparable to or better than the chemical and biological analyses, mainly due to a higher reproducibility.
-The precondition for this is that the database is sufficiently large, that the calibration has been set up by a laboratory with high quality standards and that the correct statistics have been applied.
+The precondition for this is that the database is sufficiently large, that the calibration has been set up by a laboratory with high-quality standards, and that the correct statistics have been applied.
 Recent developments in agricultural laboratories and companies like Agrocares show that sensor fusion with spectral information from the NIR and MIR spectrum in combination with XRF leads to surprisingly accurate estimates of agronomically relevant nutrients.
-The use of Deep Learning algorithms makes it possible to perform accurate 'measurements' for all types of soils.
-This applies not only to the basic soil characteristics such as pH, organic matter content and nitrogen supply, but also to the cation exchange capacity, the occupation of the CEC and the soils’ ability to buffer phosphate.
+The use of Deep Learning algorithms makes it possible to perform accurate ‘measurements’ for all types of soils.
+This applies not only to the basic soil characteristics such as pH, organic matter content, and nitrogen supply, but also to the cation exchange capacity, the occupation of the CEC, and the soils’ ability to buffer phosphate.

-In summary, ground based sensors can give you quick insights in temporal and spatial variation of relevant soil parameters.
-Differences between and within plots and over time can be easily measured and monitored, and the results can be converted into site specific agronomic recommendations.
-An additional advantage is that spectra can easily be stored, making it possible to use algorithms at a later stage to accurately 'measure' soil properties.
+In summary, ground-based sensors can give you quick insights into the temporal and spatial variation of relevant soil parameters.
+Differences between and within plots and over time can be easily measured and monitored, and the results can be converted into site-specific agronomic recommendations.
+An additional advantage is that spectra can easily be stored, making it possible to use algorithms at a later stage to accurately ‘measure’ soil properties.
 And here we come directly to the ambition of our Minister of Agriculture that by 2030 all Dutch agricultural soils will be sustainably managed.
 To achieve this, a baseline measurement will be carried out in 2019 and 2020 and the development of soil quality will have to be monitored and safeguarded in the coming years.
 In view of the great potential of the emerging soil sensors, we believe that both conventional and innovative measuring methods with sensors should be used from the start.
 Only then the management and monitoring of soil quality will be truly future-proof!

 About the authors

 Gerard Ros is Senior Consultant at NMI (Nutrient Management Institute).
 Christy van Beek is Chief Agronomist at AgroCares and director of the SoilCares Foundation.
-Saskia Visser is Program Manager at AgroCares.
+Saskia Visser is a Program Manager at AgroCares.